hanami/guides/content/validations/advanced-usage.md

 Here's a practical example: a job board.
 We want to validate the form of the job creation with some mandatory fields: `type` (full time, part-time, contract), `title` (eg. Developer), `description`, `company` (just the name) and a `website` (which is optional).
 A user must specify the location: on-site or remote.
-If it's on site, they must specify the `location`, otherwise they have to tick the checkbox for `remote`.
+If it is on-site, they must specify the `location`, otherwise they have to tick the checkbox for `remote`.

 Here's the code: